Maelstrom6/mandelpy/README.md

  - Decide how the GUI should look on startup and after pressing 'New'.

  - Find a way to evaluate string input as functions without the `eval` method.

+# Contributing

+Contributions are highly appreciated especially bug fixes, new color schemes and presets.